 How much do you want to spend?
 There's certainly a balance between your budget, the features you want, and the look you're going for in your dash.
 Using the filters we've installed in our selection of car stereos, you can set a particular budget range that works for you.

 What features are must-haves?
 In addition to the filter for budget, you can also filter the most common features for car stereos.
 This lets you quickly focus in on the stereos that give you want you want, like Bluetooth, Apple CarPlay, satellite radio, and more.

 What fits your car?
 You'll need to pick a stereo that fits the dash of your car.
 For some newer vehicles, replacing the factory receiver might be impossible because of climate controls or other design elements.
 However, the majority of vehicles in our database work with double-DIN (4" tall) or single-DIN (2" tall) radios.
 Receivers without a disc player (known as digital media receivers) are especially easy to fit due to their shallow depth.
+Some receivers take a "modular" or hideaway chassis approach for better installation flexibility.
 Use our vehicle selector tool to refine your choices.